The problem

 Case durable

-One long-lived workspace can hold multiple datasets so investigations stay separated without fragmenting your operating context.
+One long-lived workspace can hold multiple datasets so graph work stays separated without fragmenting your operating context.

 Workflow